Redefine your ‘possible’

 A unique team

-The 2020 Bali Hope Ultra team will include participants for around the world, ranging from elite endurance athletes to everyday heroes taking on a unique life-changing challenge.
+The 2020 Bali Hope Ultra team will include participants from around the world, ranging from elite endurance athletes to everyday heroes taking on a unique life-changing challenge.
 We know that this combination works well to create the most positive, supportive and inspirational experience for everyone involved.

 Our accommodation and hospitality includes the best Bali has to offer and incorporates the 5* Alila Seminyak and the 4* Lovina Bali Resort.
 Expect a highly curated experience and great service throughout.